nemanjan00/rf-basics/pres.md

     * A lot of you probably know RF a lot better than me

+    * I will not talk much about RF, but you will see why later

  * What it is

     * Intuition is our best friend - so lets develop it